Stroke & Vascular Disorders

 The evaluation for an acute spinal cord infarction includes neuroimaging studies to exclude the presence of an acute extrinsic spinal cord compression or an intraspinal mass.
 An MRI of the spinal cord should provide the needed information.

-Series regarding the use of MRI report a high yield.
-Approximately 93% of T2-weighted images detect the ischemic lesion at the time of the onset of symptoms.
-T1-weighted images are less reliable because 70% appear isointense at onset and only 18% are hypointense (32).
-Diffusion-weighted MRI may be useful for detection of early ischemic cord lesions (131).
+A series on the use of MRI offered a diagnostic high yield; approximately 93% of T2-weighted images detect the ischemic lesion at the time of the onset of symptoms (31).
+T1-weighted images are less reliable because 70% appear isointense at onset and only 18% are hypointense.
+Diffusion-weighted MRI may be useful for the detection of early ischemic cord lesions, though the size of the spinal cord may limit robust determination (132).
+Classic T2 hyperintense findings of an anterior spinal artery distribution infarct include “owl-eyes” and “pencil-like” hyperintensity patterns (137).
+Signs of vertebral body infarction on MRI are a useful radiological marker of spinal cord infarction associated with fibrocartilaginous embolism (27).

-Spinal epidural and subdural hematomas should be decompressed with laminectomy procedures.
+Spinal epidural and subdural hematomas should be decompressed emergently.
 Occasionally, fresh frozen plasma needs to be given to correct underlying coagulopathies.
-The above described general measures for managing a myelopathy should be applied in this case also (77).

-Spinal dural arteriovenous malformations can be treated by excision, surgically eliminating the transmission of arterial pressure into the venous system of the cord.
+Spinal dural and intramedullary arteriovenous malformations can be treated by excision, surgically eliminating the transmission of arterial pressure into the venous system of the cord.
 Surgical interruption of the intradural draining vein can provide a cure due to retrograde thrombosis.
-Embolization of these lesions is an alternative (84; 01).
+Embolization of these lesions is an alternative (83).

-Dr. Leira of the University of Iowa Hospitals and Clinics has no relevant financial relationships to disclose.
+Dr. Goldstein of Brown University has no relevant financial relationships to disclose.

 See ProfileSteven R Levine MD